Gldkslfmsd/voicebuilding-svetlana-data/fixing-schwa/README.md

 make merge
 ```

-`fixed_text_grids` -- created by WebMAUS from merged par files and audio
+`fixed_text_grids/` -- TextGrids created by WebMAUS from merged par files and audio